Sejal135/Text-Augmentation-using-LLM/README.md

 Full per-scenario tables, the precision-recall breakdown, and an analysis of why the result came out this way are in [RESULTS.md](RESULTS.md).

-Note on the PDF: the figures in the submitted report derive from a results dictionary that was adjusted before plotting and do not match the evaluation output.
-See [CORRECTIONS.md](CORRECTIONS.md).

 ## Known limitations